Increasing transparency and professionalism in the cocoa sector

 Scaling up the project

-While SCOPE reassessments on the sixteen cooperatives are still ongoing, early results indicate that TechnoServe’s training has increased their level of professionalism.
 TechnoServe has already begun preparing to scale up their impact to help Transparence Cacao reach their desired 60,000 farmers.
-With the two organizations working together, this goal seems entirely reachable.
+With the two organizations working together, this goal seems entirely within their grasp.
 Transparence Cacao, with the help of its partners like TechnoServe, will continue improving the cocoa sector for thousands of farmers in Côte d’Ivoire and increasing transparency in the cocoa chain.

 Are you interested in obtaining amazing results like this yourself?
 Contact us today to find out how we can help you achieve impressive project results.Back to news